Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Theoretical Framework

 \section{Theoretical Framework}

-Our investigation is grounded in a synthesis of three complementary theories of learning: Cognitive Load Theory (specifically the distinction between Offloading and Outsourcing) \cite{sweller1988}, the Script Theory of Guidance (SToG) \cite{fischer2013}, and the ``Desirable Difficulties" framework \cite{bjork1994}.
+Our investigation is grounded in a synthesis of three complementary theories of learning: Cognitive Load Theory (CLT) \cite{sweller1988}, the Script Theory of Guidance (SToG) \cite{fischer2013}, and the Desirable Difficulties framework \cite{bjork1994}.
 We argue that the interaction between novice programmers and Large Language Models (LLMs) represents a novel pedagogical context where traditional scaffolding metaphors break down, requiring a re-evaluation of how automated assistance supports, or subverts, schema acquisition.

+To understand the consequences of unrestricted AI scaffolding, it is vital to distinguish epistemic debt from traditional technical debt.
+While technical lag often accumulates passively as systems age \cite{kruchten2012technical}, standard technical debt is generally understood as a conscious trade-off: sacrificing long-term architecture for short-term delivery.
+Epistemic debt, conversely, is an invisible accumulation of unearned code.
+In novice programming, Generative AI accelerates this divergence.
+Because AI models lack ``metacognitive calibration'' and project unwarranted certainty \cite{quattrociocchi2025epistemological}, novices absorb this forced confidence.
+They bypass the necessary cognitive friction required to construct accurate mental models, resulting in fragile experts who possess high functional utility but critically low corrective competence.